 ‘As a buyer, you are more likely to get a better price if you make an all cash offer.’

-Out of the same set of transactions completed by FE International in 2014 so far, only all cash and seller financed deals saw a discount to the asking price.
+Out of the transactions completed by FE International so far this year, only all cash and seller-financed deals saw a discount to the asking price.
 Many of the other deals completed under the other various structures saw the buyer paying above the market price in exchange for the additional flexibility offered by these arrangements.
 This shows the power of an all cash deal.

 ‘So I should try and pay all cash?’